Easy Eggplant Parmesan with Roasted Eggplant

 - 4 tablespoons butter, room temperature

 - Preheat oven to 450 degrees.
 Line two baking sheets — I love these extra-large baking sheets for this — with parchment (if you wish) then drizzle some oil over top and spread out with your hand.
 Lay the eggplant slices in a single layer — use two baking sheets if necessary.
 Season generously with salt and pepper.
 Flip the slices, season with salt and pepper.
 Drizzle more olive oil over top.
 Bake until golden brown, 15 to 20 minutes.
 Remove pan from oven, flip slices, bake for 15 more minutes.
 Set aside.
 Reduce oven temperature to 400 degrees.

-- Meanwhile, toss breadcrumbs with 1/3 cup grated parmesan cheese, 2 Tbsp. oil, salt and pepper.
+- Meanwhile, toss breadcrumbs with 1/3 cup grated parmesan cheese, 2 Tbsp. oil, and salt and pepper to taste.
 Set aside.

 - Bake until eggplant mixture is bubbly and top is golden, 25 minutes or so depending on size of pan and thickness of layers.
 Remove from heat and allow to rest for 5 minutes before serving.
 Recipe can also be reheated.